HicServices/RDMP/Documentation/CodeTutorials/CreatingANewCollectionTreeNode.md

 <a name="createIcon"></a>
 # Creating The Icon
-Go to the root directory of your RDMP checkout and open `\CatalogueManager\CatalogueManager\Icons\FolderOfX.pdn` and select the middle Layer 'Background'.
+Go to the root directory of your RDMP checkout and open `\Rdmp.UI\Icons\FolderOfX.pdn` and select the middle Layer 'Background'.
 Copy in the new icon and resize it to look nice.

 ![EditFolderOfX](Images/CreatingANewCollectionTreeNode/EditFolderOfX.png)